World War I reparations: End of German reparations

 The moratorium was widely supported in both Germany and the United Kingdom.
 The French, initially hesitant, eventually agreed to support the American proposal.
 However, on 13 July, the German Darmstädter Bank collapsed, leading to further bankruptcies and a rise in unemployment further exacerbating Germany's financial crisis.
 With the Great Depression now exerting its influence, the Bank for International Settlements reported that the Young Plan was unrealistic in light of the economic crisis and urged the world governments to reach a new settlement on the various debts they owed each other.
 During January 1932, Brüning said he would seek the complete cancellation of reparations.
 His position was supported by the British and Italians, and opposed by the French.

 Because of the political differences between countries on the subject and impending elections in France and Germany, a conference could not be established until June.
-This delay brought about the downfall of Brüning's Government.
 On 16 June, the Lausanne Conference opened.
 However, discussions were complicated by the ongoing World Disarmament Conference.
 At the latter conference, the US informed the British and French that they would not be allowed to default on their war debts.
 In turn, they recommended that war debts be tied into German reparation payments, to which the Germans objected.
 On 9 July, an agreement was reached and signed.
-The Lausanne Conference annulled the Young Plan and required Germany to pay a final, single installment of 3 billion marks, saving France from political humiliation and ending Germany's obligation to pay reparations.
+The Lausanne Conference annulled the Young Plan and required Germany to pay a final, single installment of 3 billion marks.
+The Lausanne Treaty was to become effective as soon as a corresponding agreement had been reached with the United States on the repayment of the loans it had made to the Allied powers during World War I. Due to the failure to come to such an agreement, the Lausanne Treaty was not ratified by any of the states involved and therefore never became legally valid.
+Germany still paid interest on bonds created under the Dawes and Young plans until 1939, but did not resume paying reparations until after 1945.